rackerlabs/support-how-to/content/how-to/cloud-servers/using-python-novaclient-to-manage-scheduled-images/index.md

 #### Checking the image schedule on a server

-If you set different retention values on several servers based on their im portance, you might lose track of theretention values.
+If you set different retention values on several servers based on their importance, you might lose track of the retention values.
 If you want to see what the current retention value is on a server, use this command:

     nova scheduled-images-show  {server}